Financial-Times/dotcom-tool-kit/readme.md

 ```

 Note that new plugins should be created with a version number of `0.1.0`.
 This indicates that the package is still in the early stages of development and could be subject to many breaking changes before it's stabilised.
 Committing breaking changes whilst your package is `<1.0.0` are treated as minor bumps (`0.2.0`) and both new features and bug fixes as patch bumps (`0.1.1`.)
 When you're ready, you can release a 1.0 of your plugin by including `Release-As: 1.0.0` in the body of the release commit.

-## How does Tool Kit relate to...

-### n-gage/n-heroku-tools

-Tool Kit is a replacement for these tools built on modern, reliable, testable technologies.

-### Page Kit

-Page Kit provides common page-level components and an asset pipeline for user-facing FT.com applications.
-Tool Kit complements this by providing tooling to manage the application while developing.